lesommer/oocgcm/doc/out-of-core.rst

 above idea-prototype-production-results cycle.
-If the time needed to transform and idea into an efficient production code is too long, we will keep performing only simple and/or well-documented analysis on our datasets, eventually missing the potential breakthrough of big-data in earth system science.
+If the time needed to transform and idea into an efficient production code is too long, we will keep performing only simple and/or well-documented analysis on our datasets, eventually missing **the potential breakthrough of big-data in earth system sciences**.

 .. _xarray: https://github.com/pydata/xarray
 .. _dask: http://dask.pydata.org